Operation Zeppelin (deception plan): Vendetta

 The Allies had already decided to mount an invasion of southern France (Dragoon), which occurred in August 1944.
 Vendetta's story was agreed in the first week of May and deception work started on 9 May.
 Its aim was to detain German forces in Southern France for up to twenty five days following the Normandy landings.
-The plan threatened a landing near Sete (chosen for its distance from the Dragoon landing site) by the US Seventh Army, consisting of fictional divisions, and some French units.
+The plan threatened a landing near Sete (chosen for its distance from the Dragoon landing site) by the US Seventh Army, consisting of fictional US units including the XXXI US Corps under Major General Terry de la M. Allen and some French units.
+Allen was in Arizona and Colorado training the 104th Infantry Division, which would indeed invade France in September 1944.
 Vendetta was supported by a diplomatic deception, Operation Royal Flush, which requested support from the Spanish government to allow injured soldiers to be evacuated following an invasion.

 For Vendetta, stores were stockpiled in Algerian ports and Allied troops were given maps for the supposed landing zones.
 A naval exercise, involving sixty ships, was run between 9 and 11 June which included embarking thousands of men and vehicles from the US 91st Infantry Division.
 On 11 June, the Algerian borders were closed, a natural precursor to invasion.